-Sporting events are turning out as a major constituent of the gambling business.
-Games such as American football, soccer, basketball and cricket see huge betting activities.
+Sporting events are turning out as a major constituent of the betting business.
+Sports such as American football, soccer, basketball, and cricket are witnessing massive betting activities.

-Historically, gambling was restricted to sporting events such as horse racing.
-With time, other events were wagered upon.
-Many different types of betting can be done on sporting events.
-The simplest and most common is the betting on the end result, known as fixed betting.
+With time, other events are also being wagered upon.
+For those unaware, many different types of betting can be done on sporting events.
+The simplest and most common is betting on the end result, known as fixed betting.
 Several other forms exist, depending on the game and the player.
-The entire revenue that sports gambling generate is huge.
-The UK sports gambling industry alone sees profit in excess of $2 billion.
-The United States of America has 118 million regulars that gamble on sporting events.
+The entire revenue that sports betting generates is huge.

-However, the opportunities present in the context of sports betting come with their own set of drawbacks.
+But, the opportunities present in the context of sports betting come with their own set of drawbacks:

 - A large share of the total bets placed is illegal.
-United States passed legislation in 2006 to curb the mal effects of illegal online betting.
+The United States passed legislation in 2006 to curb the mal-effects of illegal online betting.
 However, the problem persists.
-An example, at Nevada, a firm pleaded guilty of amassing over $2 million by means of illegal online wagering in 2012.

-- At the centre of all match fixing scandals lie the inherent threat of illegal betting.
+- At the center of all match-fixing scandals lies the inherent threat of illegal betting.

 Considering the global viewpoint, North America and Europe are still the hubs where the regulated sports betting business is phenomenal.
-A major player of Europe ‘Bwin’ has annual revenue of over $700 million.
+A major player in Europe, ‘Bwin’ has annual revenue of over $700 million.
 Such high stake business comes with its own backlash as well.
-A prime example in this was the U.S. legislation curbing transfer of banking.
-Nevertheless the industry stays promising, and we all together will set new trends of the game.
+A prime example of this was the US legislation curbing the transfer of banking.
+Nevertheless, the industry stays promising, and we all together will set new trends in the game.